 5. Esker

 Using a customizable scoring model that combines internal data with external risk indicators like credit bureau reports, Esker enables credit managers to calculate risk consistently and automatically.
-In addition to this, its Synergy AI layer suggests optimized credit terms based on historical payment behavior and real-time customer signals, which helps financial teams fine-tune decisions without extra manual work.
+Its Synergy AI layer suggests optimized credit terms based on historical payment behavior and real-time customer signals, which helps financial teams fine-tune decisions without extra manual work.

 Beyond one-off credit decisions, Esker also supports ongoing portfolio monitoring.
 Thanks to this, teams are able to track shifts in customer health, set real-time alerts, and proactively adjust credit exposure as situations evolve.